 Many support documents are so hard to read and understand that users often stared at the answer to their problem, and just didn’t realize it.
 Improve scannability of content through better use of whitespace and bullet lists.
 Make reviewing the quality of documents an ongoing concern.

 These recommendations seem pretty obvious now, but in 2001, many sites — including the major ones we considered in our testing — did not follow them.
-Many still don’t.
+Actually, many still don’t.

 Refine by product: A search result can be significantly refined by identifying the product, so if the query appears to contain product information, the search results should lead the user to identify the specific product of interest.